Ari-03/LLaVA/index.md

 ### Training

 Our training process, guided by LLaVA's recommendations, involves a structured approach to integrating visual and language models for instruction-following tasks.
 Initially, we keep the pretrained weights of both the visual encoder and the language model (LLM) frozen to maintain their learned representations.
-During this phase, the focus is on training a projection matrix that maps the visual encoder's output to the word embeddings of the LLM, using a specific set of 558k language-image instruction samples from LLaVA for this "pertaining" phase.
+During this phase, the focus is on training a projection matrix that maps the visual encoder's output to the word embeddings of the LLM, using a specific set of 558k language-image instruction samples from LLaVA for this "pretraining" phase.

 Following this initial step, we proceed to unfreeze the language model weights to allow for fine-tuning on the same datasets.
 This fine-tuning phase is critical for adapting the model to the specific nuances of the instruction-following tasks at hand.